 However, if you are being questioned by the police about driving under the influence, possession of drugs, or for any other action which might result in criminal charges or arrest, you have the right not to answer those questions.

 What if the police gave me a ticket?

 If the police officer decides you violated one or more of Wisconsin’s traffic laws, you may be issued a traffic citation.
 You can attempt to dissuade the officer, but once the citation is issued, you must accept and sign it.

 Signing a traffic citation is not an admission of guilt.
 Nor is it admissible in court as conclusive evidence of fault.
 Rather, your signature is simply an agreement you will appear at a later date and time to face the charge.
 At that time, you may enter a plea of not guilty and contest the citation.

 You can also attempt to negotiate a “plea bargain” with the prosecutor.
 This may include you paying a fine and attending a driver education course.
 The benefit of a plea bargain is that once those items are completed, the citation will be dismissed and won’t appear on your driving record.

 Some property damage and personal injury claims are easy to handle without an attorney.
 However, other claims always require representation by an experienced professional.

 How do I know if I need an attorney?

-You can normally represent yourself if your injuries are relatively minor, “soft tissue” injuries.
+You can represent yourself if your injuries are relatively minor, “soft tissue” injuries.
 These can include sprains, strains, contusions, abrasions, minor cuts, whiplash, and the like.
-Soft tissue injuries often cause pain, swelling, bruising, pain, and discomfort.
+Soft tissue injuries often cause pain, swelling, bruising, pain and discomfort.

 Normally, these claims are settled within a relatively short time and rarely end up in court.
-Because the settlements in soft tissue injuries are normally modest, retaining an attorney could result in your receiving a net settlement much less than you could have negotiated without an attorney.
+Because the settlements for minor injuries are modest, retaining an attorney could result in your receiving a net settlement much less than you could have negotiated without an attorney.